stingalleman/awesome-audiovisual/README.md

 ### Visualizers

 - [Capture](https://www.capture.se/) - `⚠ freemium` Documentation and visualisation software.
 Capture is a native macOS and Windows application that lets you work with lighting, video, laser, moving scenery and water effects.
 Does have a free Student Edition.
+- [Depence²](https://www.syncronorm.com/products/depence2/overview/) - `⚠ not free` Depence² is a unique application, which combines the design and visualization process with the potential to control the real show.
 - [Ma3D](https://www.malighting.com/downloads/products/grandma2/) - **Free** lighting visualizer for GrandMA consoles/software.
 - [wysiwyg](https://cast-soft.com/wysiwyg-lighting-design/) - `⚠ not free` wysiwyg is an all-in-one lighting design software with fully integrated CAD, plots, data, visualization and virtual show control.